xdevplatform/search-tweets-python/README.rst

 Dated searches / Full Archive Search
 ------------------------------------

-Let's make a new rule and pass it dates this time.
+Let’s make a new rule and pass it dates this time.

 ``gen_rule_payload`` takes dates of the forms ``YYYY-mm-DD`` and ``YYYYmmDD``.